 Participants must commit to attend all sessions from their chosen 2 day workshops.

-If you are an individual or a community group interested in booking a place or would like more information please contact:
+If you are an individual or a community group and would like more information please contact:

 Email: [email protected]